What makes our self-study material so effective?

 - Tips & notes

-We have made every effort to ensure that our example phrases and sentences:
+We have made sure that our example phrases and sentences:

 - Easily clarify the point you are learning.